Is Your Business Protected from the “Krack” Wi-Fi Vulnerability?

-What is Krack?
+What Is Krack?

 Krack is a Wi-Fi vulnerability that affects all modern Wi-Fi networks.
 Most of today’s networks are protected with the Wi-Fi Protected Access II (WPA2) protocol.
 Researchers found a vulnerability that affects all wireless networks that use this protocol.
-The flaw allows for anyone to break its encryption and steal data that is traveling between a wireless device and the Wi-Fi network, which could include passwords, data, images, and other confidential information.
+The flaw allows anyone to break its encryption and steal data traveling between a wireless device and the Wi-Fi network, which could include passwords, data, images, and other confidential information.

 Requirements necessary for a successful Krack attack

-- Most Wi-Fi hardware vendors were already aware of this security weakness – Once this vulnerability was found, hardware vendors were notified to release patches to resolve the issue.
+Once this vulnerability was found, hardware vendors were notified to release patches to resolve the issue.

-- There is no evidence that the vulnerability has been exploited – As of now, there’s no proof that anyone has been able to use this vulnerability to gain access to any Wi-Fi networks.
+As of now, there’s no proof that anyone has been able to use this vulnerability to gain access to any Wi-Fi networks.